brandstrat-sas/omldeploytool/docker-compose/README.md

 ## Setup your environment

-You need to create a .env file by using the environment file provided here
+You need to create a .env file by using (cp) the environment file provided here.

 ### **Workstation Docker-Desktop deploy**